rstdoc/rstdoc/doc/_dcx_api.rst

 :param fn: file name without path
 :param paths: paths where to look for fn
-:param withimg: also yield image files, not just other rst files
+:param withimg: also yield image files, not just other RST files
 :param withrest: rest files are not supposed to be included

 ::